Let's talk about sex.

 Because he's horny.

-Each season, at different times depending on the location, members of this species ascent to shallow waters for reproduction.
+Each season, at different times depending on the location, members of this species ascend to shallow waters for reproduction.
 Males like this one construct and maintain nesting sites, a process that entails preparing a hard surface, such as a rock adorned with some nice grass and/ or algae patches, to which they attempt to entice females using a combination of colour (hence the chic yellow), seduction and sometimes mild coercion.

 Some males are really good at this; while others sort of suck at it.